DCA Access Standard Security Program

 DASSP Background Check Requirements

-NATA Compliance Services (NATACS) can help you comply with the Twelve-Five Program.
+NATA Compliance Services (NATACS) can help you comply with the DCA Access Program.
 The following link is a TSA guide on how to complete the fingerprinting process for the CHRC with NATACS.

 - TSA inspection of crew and passengers.

 - TSA inspection of property (accessible and checked) and aircraft.